ry755/ushell/README.md

 # Building

 Simply run `make`.
 Ensure you have the repo submodules cloned beforehand, you can do this by either cloning the repo with `--recursive` or after cloning by running `git submodule update --init`.
-To run, copy the bin/ushell.uze file and the bin/*.bin files (such as desktop.bin) to your Uzebox SD card.
+To run, copy the bin/ushell.uze file and the bin/*.app files (such as desktop.app) to your Uzebox SD card.

 # Known Bugs